 [R-6.15.5.2-013] The MCX Service shall provide a mechanism for a participant to join an in progress MCX Service Ad hoc Group communication.

-[R-6.15.5.2-014] The MCX Service shall provide a mechanism for the initiator of an MCX Service Ad hoc Group Communication to request that the list of participants be determined and updated by the MCX Service system using pre-defined criteria.
+[R-6.15.5.2-014] The MCX Service shall provide a mechanism for the initiator of an MCX Service Ad hoc Group Communication to request that the list of participants with their corresponding Functional Aliases, be determined and updated by the MCX Service system using pre-defined criteria.